Owning rental property can be an excellent way to supplement (or even replace) your regular income.

 3. Depreciation of Assets

-There is a difference between ‘repairs’ and ‘improvements’ when claiming expenses.
-A repair is something you have done in order to maintain the property, or according to the IRS, something that “does not add significant value to the property or extend its life.”
+A repair is something you have done to maintain the property or, according to the IRS, something that “does not add significant value to the property or extend its life.”

 In contrast, an improvement results in the betterment of your property.
-It can either restore the property or adapt it to a new or different use.
+It can either restore or adapt the property to a new or different use.

 A betterment may include expenses spent: